Character Setup

 Dealing Damage

-The previous two components should be enough to get started with shooting and hitting targets but there is a third component that most games will probably require at some point - GSHealthComponent.
+These two components should be enough to get started with shooting and hitting targets but there is a third component that most games will probably require at some point - GSHealthComponent.
 This component stores the health state of the owner which will be reduced when hit by a projectile.
-This is also accompanied with a GSDamageTargetInterface which the pawn must inherit from.
+This is also accompanied with a GSDamageTargetInterface which the pawn must inherit from and a GetHealthComponent function to override.
 Once added, the rest of the simulation should apply the damage automatically but feel free to bind to a couple of the events that are provided such as OnDamageTaken and OnDeath.